savetz/tidbyt-sprite-demo/README.md

 # Tidbyt Sprite Demo
 Code to create and move a pixel-based sprite on a [Tidbyt](https://tidbyt.com/) display.
-The sprite can easily be resized, and may include transparent pixels to see through to the backgroud.
+The sprite can easily be resized, and may include transparent pixels to see through to the background.

 ## Quick start
 1. Install [`pixlet`](https://github.com/tidbyt/pixlet)